 Do you need to find a top-performing local agent or realtor?
 Check out our how to find a realtor guide for specific advice.

 🔑 Key takeaways:

 - Real estate agents are often called realtors, but technically only a member of the National Real Estate Association (NAR) can be called a REALTOR.

 - Realtors need to follow NAR’s strict code of ethics.

 - Agents who have a NAR membership aren’t necessarily better at their job than agents who don’t.

-REALTOR vs. real estate agent
+Realtor vs. real estate agent: Key differences

-There’s significant overlap between REALTORS and real estate agents because many licensed agents are members of the NAR.
+There’s significant overlap between realtors and real estate agents because many licensed agents are members of the NAR.